tareqimbasher/docproc/docs/compose/pdf/MergePdfAction.md

 ### Formats

-This action accepts and produces the following content type formats.
+This action can accept and produce the following content type formats.

 | Accepts | Produces |
 |-----|-----|